edgio-docs/edgio-docs/guides/devtools.md

 installDevtools()
 ```

-Alternatively you can also inject the widget install script directly in your HTML `<head>`
+Alternatively, you can add the following `script` tag to your app's HTML:

 ```html
   <script defer src="/__xdn__/devtools/install.js"></script>